Editor’s Note: New York by Rail updated this July 2020 blog experience to include current information.

 Graff Audubon Sanctuary is located about 10 minutes due north of the Croton-Harmon Station.
 This bird-watching destination, according to Saw Mill River Audubon, is a protected woodland ridge that overlooks the Hudson River along Furnace Dock Road in the Town of Cortlandt.
 Great horned owls are among the species of birds that call Graff Audobon Sanctuary home.

 Amtrak’s Croton-Harmon Station sits north of Yonkers and south of Poughkeepsie.
 From the station, Croton Point Park is located due west, by way of Veterans Plaza and Croton Point Avenue.
 Just head toward the Hudson River.
 Graff Audobon Sanctuary is north of Croton-Harmon Station and lies between Route 9 and the Hudson River.
-Don’t forget to use the New York By Rail 15% Amtrak discount!
+Don’t forget to use the See New York & Save 15% Discount!

 The state capital offers a range of bird watching options, starting with Washington Park, a 10-minute ride from the Amtrak station in Rensselaer.